 Get Help if You Suspect Your Child Is Depressed

 First and foremost, if your child’s behavior is unsafe or if your child talks about wanting to harm him or herself or someone else, seek help immediately.
 Call 911 or go to the nearest emergency department.
-You also can call the National Suicide Prevention Lifeline at (800) 273-8255.
+You also can call the 988 Suicide & Crisis Lifeline, available 24/7.

 If you’re unsure but think your child may be depressed, talk to your child’s pediatrician.

 Treatment for depression usually includes psychotherapy (talk therapy) for your child, but it also can include medication, family counseling and even therapy for parents, too.